-Finance, 5th ed; Groppelli, Ehsan Nikbakht; Barron's Inc 2006, Chapter 7, pp. 4-6
+Finance, 5th ed; Groppelli, EhsanNikbakht; Barron's Inc 2006, Chapter 7, pp. 4-6; PhD Thesis; Real Option Valuation of the Project with Robust Mean-variance Hedging; T. Uzunashvili; Georgian American University 2013; pp. 26-27.

-32. Define IRR
+27. Define IRR

 The internal rate of return, or IRR, is a popular measure used in capital budgeting.
 The IRR is a measure of the rate of profitability.
 By definition, IRR is a discount rate that makes the present value of cash flows equal to the initial investment.
-In simple terms, the IRR is a discount rate that makes the NPV equal to zero.
+According to the definition, NPV is a function of interest rate r.
+In simple terms, the IRR is an interest rate that makes the NPV equal to zero.
+So, IRR is the solution to the following equation for r